saleguas/context_menu/README.md

 ```
 ![example fast command](media/example_fast_command.png)

+All you have to do is import the library and define the type of context entry you want.
+The options are:
+* A context menu (an entry that has more entries)
+* A fast command (a single context menu entry to kick a running script)
+* A context command which can be added to menus for more complex commands

-Or you can create much more complicated nested menus:
+You can also create much more complicated nested menus:

 ```Python
 def foo2(filenames, params):